Shaun Jeffers

-Shaun Elliot Jeffers (born 14 April 1992) is an English professional footballer who plays as a forward for club Bedford Town.
+Shaun Elliot Jeffers (born 14 April 1992) is an English professional footballer who plays as a forward for Peterborough Sports on loan from club Bedford Town.

 Club career

 Coventry City

 Jeffers made his professional debut, for Coventry City, on 12 August 2009, in a 1–0 Football League Cup defeat to Hartlepool United.
 He went on to make his Football League Championship debut three days later as a substitute in a 2–0 win against Barnsley.
 At the end of the 2009–10 season, Jeffers signed a new deal with the club.

 Then, at the end of the 2010–11 season, Jeffers was offered a new deal for another year, which he signed a two-year deal on 20 June 2011.

 Shaun was released from the club on 15 May 2013.

 Loan spells

 On 6 August 2010, Jeffers moved on loan to Football League Two side Cheltenham Town to gain first team experience, the move was an initial one-month deal, which could be extended further.
 He made his debut for in the opening game of the season, on 7 August 2010, against Gillingham coming on a substitute.
 His first professional goal came in a 6–4 reverse at Rotherham United, less than two minutes after Jeffers had entered the pitch as a substitute.

 After making four appearances and scoring once, Jeffers had his loan with Cheltenham Town extended until 1 January.
 Later in his Cheltenham Town career, Jeffers had mostly make appearance by coming on as a substitute in the second half and by January, Jeffers loan spell with the club extended.
 A few weeks later, Jeffers returned to the Coventry City on 31 January 2011.

 On 17 February 2011, Jeffers joined Cambridge United on loan for twenty eight days.
 He made his debut on 18 February 2010, against Kidderminster Harriers coming on a substitute.
 Jeffers returned to Coventry City on 21 March 2011.
 He was recalled so caretaker manager Andy Thorn could assess Jeffers along with the whole squad during a two-week international break.

 On the last day of the summer transfer window, Jeffers signed for Tamworth on a one-month loan deal.
 Having not earning games, Jeffers returned to his parent club.